xivid/cil-text-classification-2018/README.md

 # Text Sentiment Classification

 This is the codebase for the team `Satisfaction` on Project 2: Twitter Sentiment Classification in the course Computational Intelligence Lab of ETH Zurich in Spring 2018.
+The project got a grade of 6.0 out of 6.0.
+A helpful cheatsheet for the CIL exam can also be found [here](https://github.com/Xivid/eth-cil-exam-cheatsheet).

 With ELMo (Deep contextualized word representations) + Multi-layer RNN + ensemble method, we achieved a classification accuracy of 0.88620, winning the first place on the Kaggle competition (private leaderboard).
 After the competition deadline, with more tunning we achieved a even higher accuracy of 0.88700 (private) or 0.89180 (public), setting new records for both leaderboards.